Lambda Upsilon Lambda: Membership

 Lambda Upsilon Lambda's membership is predominantly Latino and Hispanic American in composition.
 Members are predominately from the United States, the Caribbean, and Latin America.
 Members refer to each other as Hermanos (translated as brother in the Spanish language).
 Those undergoing the new membership education process are referred to as Caballeros (translated as gentlemen or knight in Spanish).

 There are three ways to obtain membership within the fraternity: through an undergraduate chapter, through an alumni professional chapter, or receiving honorary status.
 Undergraduate and alumni professional chapters have separate academic requirements and prerequisites for membership.
 Honorary membership is decided annually by the organization's legislative group.

-Members of the fraternity have access to a variety of different social and professional programs within the organization such LUL Out, which provides a supportive network to Hermanos who identify as members of the LGBTQ+ community, and the Lambda Guilds, which are eight professional guilds within the organization that provide resources to Hermanos within different fields.
+Members of the fraternity have access to a variety of different social and professional programs within the organization such LUL Out, which provides a supportive network to Hermanos who identify as members of the LGBTQ+ community, Lambdas Who Roll, which helps promote development opportunities for members to live a more active lifestyle through the martial art of Brazilian jiu-jitsu, and the Lambda Guilds, which are eight professional guilds within the organization that provide resources to Hermanos within different fields.